-- Focal seizures, also called focal seizures, begin in one area of the brain, but can become generalized and spread to other areas.
+- Focal seizures begin in one area of the brain, but can become generalized and spread to other areas.

 - For seizures of all kinds, the most common treatment is medication.
 The doctor may also recommend diet therapy, nerve stimulation or surgery, depending on the seizures’ characteristics.